History

 Tip: Open Wed to Sun for lunch only.
 The newer 3801 Farnham Upper Kirby location opened January 2026 and has shorter lines.

-CorkScrew BBQ in Spring (north of Houston) is the Buntin family smokehouse on Keith Street, a Michelin Bib Gourmand-recognised post-oak barbecue room with brisket and pork ribs.
+CorkScrew BBQ in Spring (north of Houston) is the Buntin family smokehouse on Keith Street, a Michelin Bib Gourmand-recognised post-oak barbecue room.

 Signature: Brisket, Pork ribs